The Heartbroke Kid: Plot

-At the fat camp, Bart cheats by sneaking food that is disposed of, so Spangler takes him home to visit the family to show him the horrors that occur.
-His family is working continually to appease the backpackers staying in their home.
-The Germans humiliate the family, making Homer sing & dance for change and forcing Marge and Lisa to clean intentional messes while pointing out America's problems one by one.
-He suggests Bart fight his addiction, and he does, by destroying the vending machines in school.
-His addiction to junk food is over, and he steals the money from the vending machines, which the family uses to pay for the bill and give the Germans "Das Boot".
-Homer gets revenge by chasing out the Germans, and tossing one of them out.
-Spangler says that Bart still has three weeks left of non-refundable treatment, and Homer goes with Spangler (by force from the family, presumably as payback for calling Bart a "freeloading fatso"), where the episode ends with them driving in Spangler's car arguing over the cheeseburger Homer is eating.
+At the fat camp, Bart cheats by sneaking food that is disposed of, so Spangler takes him home to visit the family to show him how his family is working continually to appease the backpackers staying in their home, and suggests that Bart fight his junk food addiction.
+Bart takes his advice and returns to the school at night, where he destroys the vending machines and steals all the money from them.
+When Bart returns home with the money, which the family can now use to pay for the bill, Homer gets revenge by chasing out the Germans.
+Spangler says that Bart still has three weeks left of non-refundable treatment, and Homer is forced by the family (presumably as payback for calling Bart a "freeloading fatso") to go with Spangler, where the episode ends with them driving in Spangler's car arguing over the cheeseburger Homer is eating.

 Production

 Albert Brooks guest starred in the episode as Bart's fitness instructor at fat camp in his fifth appearance on the show.
 It was his first appearance for almost a decade, having previously voiced characters in the episodes "The Call of the Simpsons" (1990); "Life on the Fast Lane" (1990); "Bart's Inner Child" (1993) and "You Only Move Twice" (1996).
 In The Simpsons Movie (2007), Brooks voiced another character, Russ Cargill.
 Brooks also briefly reprises his role as Jacques during the sequence where an overweight Bart rides his skateboard through the town mimicking the show's opening sequence.

 In January 2005, the episode was originally promoted as the 350th episode of the series.
 News reports also identified the previous episode as the 350th episode.